anodyne99/WebMobile-2020Fall/2020Fall-Web/Web_Lesson7/README.md

-# TODO
+# ICP 7
-This readme will be updated as necessary when the assignment is known and made
+This ICP was focused on demonstrating and implementing the MEAN stack structure